Here's this, what is the State Department doing, giving this guy a visa?

 We want to sit around and let it happen.

-I mean, these are these are really not hard questions.
+I mean, these are really not hard questions.

-Uh so I I'm I sit here and and and I question, you know, where national resolve is on this kind of thing.
+So I sit here and I question where national resolve is on this kind of thing.

-And I I don't think that it is arisen to the point yet where people are really want to face this threat.
+And I don't think that it has arisen to the point yet where people really want to face this threat.

-If you know, w what we have here, you you you may not want to look at it this way, but we've had a number of incidents already that are the equivalent of Khrushchev coming to the United Nations and banging his shoe and threatening to bury our children and grandchildren.
+What we have here, you may not want to look at it this way, but we've had a number of incidents already that are the equivalent of Khrushchev coming to the United Nations and banging his shoe and threatening to bury our children and grandchildren.

-We got far more effluence and far more prosperity.
+We've got far more affluence and far more prosperity.

-And uh so many of these things to be dealt with by so few Americans that not everybody needs to pitch in and get involved.
+And so many of these things can be dealt with by so few Americans that not everybody needs to pitch in and get involved.

 You don't have to deal with the threat.

-You can pretend it's not real, or that it isn't going to happen in your lifetime, or that it's just a bunch of trumped up uh bragging and belly aching by these people who really don't have anything, any number of ways to stay in denial about it.
+You can pretend it's not real or that it ain't going to happen in your lifetime or that it's just a bunch of trumped up bragging and bellyaching by these people who really don't have anything, any number of ways to stay in denial about it.

 And I think a lot of people still are.